qiaoqiao2323/qiaoqiao2323.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I am glad to share that I am serving as a Program Committee Member for **18th International Conference on Social Robotics + Art (2026)**.
+I am glad to share that I am serving as a Program Committee Member for the 18th International Conference on Social Robotics + Art (2026).